About the Partnership

 What is the Partnership about?

-The Partnership for Patients and its over 3,700 participating hospitals are focused on making hospital care safer, more reliable, and less costly through the achievement of two goals:
+The Partnership for Patients aims to engage 100 percent of the nation's acute care medical centers participating in making hospital care safer, more reliable, and less costly through the achievement of two goals:

 - Improving Care Transitions.
-By the end of 2013, preventable complications during a transition from one care setting to another would be decreased so that all hospital readmissions would be reduced by 20% compared to 2010.
+Help patients heal without complications.
+Decrease preventable complications during a transition from one care setting to another so that all 30 day hospital readmissions would be reduced by 12% as a population-based measure (readmissions per 1,000 people).

 Key elements of the Partnership